 It’s important to note that this means 500 in any combination (i.e. 1 email to 500 people or 5 emails to 100 each, etc.).

 Only being able to send 500 emails a day isn’t going to be a viable option for most candidates.

-I did an email blast this weekend for a client.
-We sent one message to over 11,000 voters with email addresses.
+In a campaign I was running a while back, the candidate sent one message to over 11,000 voters with email addresses.

 1. Get a personalized website domain for your campaign.

 2. Set up a campaign email that’s tied to that domain.

 3. Get a list of targeted voters with emails from your data vendor.

 7. Don’t get labeled or blacklisted as a spammer.